When are the Auctions held?

-Your bidders number is the number we use to record your succesfull bid(s) and price against a lot.
+Your bidders number is the number we use to record your successful bid(s) and price against a lot.
 Bidders numbers come in three forms, temporary, webcast and permanent number.

 A temporary bidders number is obtained each week from the office.

-A permanent number is issued either by our Office or through our website when you register with MYSCAMMELLS.
-As with webcast, this is your number for life and we insist you use this number when bidding in person.
+A permanent number is issued either by our Office or through our website when you register for ONLINE BIDDING, and this number is yours for life and we insist you use this number when bidding in person.